 DAN 105, DAN 210 or 212; DAN 225, 305, or 325; two full-credit dance technique (DAN) courses, at least one at an intermediate or advanced level; and two courses outside the department approved by the adviser.

 Our students choose from a variety of introductory and advanced courses, each designed to provide students with a solid foundation in the technical, theoretical and historical aspects of dance.
-Beginning to advanced technique courses are offered in Modern, Ballet and Jazz.
+Beginning to advanced technique courses are offered in Modern, Ballet, Jazz and Global Dance.

 Below, you'll find a sampling of some of our most popular classes, as well as suggestions for making Dance a part of your larger interdisciplinary experience at Hobart and William Smith Colleges.

-Explore the art and craft of making dances with a focus on group choreography and aspects such as devloping a unique movement vocabulary, group compositions, site-specific work and choreographic process and documentation.
-Further develop your composition skills by enrolling in WRRH 100 Writer's Seminar and refine the expression of your own ideas, positions and interpretations.
+Explore the art and craft of making dances with a focus on group choreography and aspects such as developing a unique movement vocabulary, group compositions, site-specific work and choreographic process and documentation.

 Learn the practices and principles of teaching dance while you explore the specific concerns of the dance classroom such as injury prevention, the use of imagery and composition of movement material, as well as formation of curriculum and lesson plans.
 Since you're interested in teaching, why not enroll in EDUC 083-07, Teaching the Arts, and examine the artistic development of students from the preschool age through high school and discover methods for teaching the arts at all grade levels.